webclubz/FramexElem/README.md

   Shorthand to create an instance for in-place rendering.

 * `slot(string $name, callable $producer): self`
   Capture content for a named slot.
-Whatever you echo inside the closure becomes the slot content.
+Anything echoed inside the closure becomes the slot content.

 * `setParameter(string $key, $value): void`
-  Set a single parameter.
+  Set a parameter.

 * `getParameter(string $key)`
-  Get a single parameter (or `null` if missing).
+  Get a parameter (or `null` if missing).

 * `removeParameter(string $key): void`
   Remove a parameter.